Class Participation (Fall 2018)

 - 0.5 to 3.0 points: Contribute something new to the course library (actual point value varies by contribution).

-- 1.0 to 5.0 points: Complete a classmate’s request for project participation (e.g. complete a survey, beta test a tool, participate in an experiment, review some content).
-You will receive participation tokens to submit for participation credit using the form on T-Square.
+- 0.5: Complete a classmate’s request for project participation (e.g. complete a survey, beta test a tool, participate in an experiment, review some content).

 - Additional points: Additional points may be awarded based on other things that come up (for example, completing a student spotlight or bringing in a guest for a Q&A).